addiment/yuri/README.md

 is probably not happening.

 Simple fragment and vertex shaders have simple outputs;
-fragment shaders output color, vertex shaders output position.
+fragment shaders output color, vertex shaders output position (as well as whatever else you want them to).

+### Modules

+A

 ### Fragment Shaders